Designing a cognitive

 Current rehab often isolates functions, lacking holistic, patient-centered strategies.

-Patterns of patient engagement: Field study
+Patterns of patient engagement

 80% of patients repeated the same exercise 3+ times in a month, with 60% attending only weekly sessions.